Insurance and reinsurance in Mexico: overview

 The special clauses required by regulations for specific lines of business.

-The provisions contained in the LCS are mandatory.
+The provisions contained in the Insurance Contract Law (LCS) are mandatory.
 Therefore, unless otherwise permitted under the LCS, any agreement contrary to the LCS is null and void.
 In this regard, it is generally implied that the provisions of the LCS apply to the insurance contract.

 The duty of utmost good faith is implied in each insurance policy entered into in Mexico.
 This duty has been construed to require diligent conduct, including to inform and disclose any fact to the insurer to determine and evaluate the insured's risks.